JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-image fit="contain" url="https://ia801007.us.archive.org/BookReader/BookReaderImages.php?zip=/20/items/Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242/Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242_jp2.zip&file=Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242_jp2/Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242_0311.jp2&id=Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242&scale=3.5736&rotate=0" title="_Florum et coronariarum odoratarumque nonnularum herbarum historia_, Antverpiæ: ex officina Christophori Plantini, 1568, Biblioteca dell’Orto Botanico di Padova">

 <param ve-entity eid="Q419" title="Peru">
 Dodoens used the pre-Linnaean name _Chrysanthemum Peruvianum_ for the domesticated sunflower in order to denote that the chrysanthemum-like flower was native to Peru.
 However, at the time, Europeans herbalists often used the word “Peru” indiscriminately to mean someplace in the Americas.
-That muddy terminology was repeated in subsequent herbals, such as John Gerard's _[The herball](https://doi.org/10.5962/bhl.title.7107)_ (1578), which reproduces the woodcut of _Chrysanthemum Peruvianum_ from Dodoens’s _Florum, et coronariarum_.
+That muddy terminology was repeated in subsequent herbals, such as John Gerard's _[The herball](https://doi.org/10.5962/bhl.title.7107)_ (1578), which reproduces the woodcut (above) from Dodoens’s _Florum, et coronariarum_.
 Here, illustration and text combine to propagate a myth of the sunflower’s “Peruvian” origins.
 Alternatively, the herbalist Lobelius, in _[Plantarum, seu, Stirpium historia](https://www.biodiversitylibrary.org/page/9871376)_ (1576), was the first person to use the terms “Solis Flos” and “Solis Flos minor” to refer to _Helianthus annuus_ and another species with a branching stem and multiple heads.
 Those names for the “flower of the sun” and smaller sunflower would be appropriated by Besler, among others.
 <param ve-image fit="contain" url="https://ia800502.us.archive.org/BookReader/BookReaderImages.php?id=mobot31753000811155&itemPath=%2F18%2Fitems%2Fmobot31753000811155&server=ia800502.us.archive.org&page=n215_w576" title="John Gerard, _The herball, or Generall historie of plantes_, London, 1578, Missouri Botanical Gardeny">
 <param ve-entity eid="Q1333338" title="John Gerard">